Where to get help and support

 If you are experiencing hardship or doing it tough as a result of the coronavirus (COVID-19) pandemic, these services may be able to help with food packages or vouchers, financial assistance, your safety, and legal advice.

-To find information about a particular service use the menu below:
+To find information about a particular service use the alphabetised menu below:

-For an updated list of Food and Material relief services, please visit the Food relief page
+For an updated list of Food and Material relief services, please visit our Food relief web page.

 From Thursday 23 July it is mandatory for everyone in Moreland to wear masks (or face coverings) when leaving their home to help stop the spread of COVID-19.
 A face covering needs to cover both your nose and mouth.
 It could be a face mask or shield.